15010ait/LibrarySystem/README.md

-Community Library System
+Library System:
 This project is a C++ console application for a Community Library System.
 It allows the management of books, including EBooks and Printed Books, and supports borrowing and returning functionality.

 Features
 Object-Oriented Programming (OOP) using inheritance.
 Book as the parent class with shared attributes and methods.
 EBook and PrintedBook as child classes with additional attributes/methods.
 Borrowing and returning books with availability flag checking.